Respublica v. De Longchamps: Outcome

-The Court refused to imprison De Longchamps for an indeterminate period of time.
-It therefore fined him 100 French Crowns, imprisoned him for two years, and forced him to pay bail as collateral for good behavior of seven years.
+De Longchamps was fined 100 French Crowns and costs, sentenced to 21 months in jail, and compelled to give a bond guaranteeing good behavior for seven years.
+Unexpectedly, De Longchamps could not serve his seven years of good behavior as he was killed in a later duel in 1787, the death of De Longchamps was an interest of many, but just as his case faded in the eye of the American Public, his legacy did as well.

 Significance

 Some Constitutional scholars, such as Richard Tuck, conjecture that the case was an impetus for the "Law of Nations Clause" being put in the U.S. Constitution, and for the Constitutional Convention in general.
 Though Pennsylvania handled the affair somewhat aptly, there was a fear that other states couldn't be trusted to do the same.
 For that reason, the new federal government in 1787 was given the power "to define and punish...Offenses against the Law of Nations."
 (Art.
 I, § 8, cl.
 10).

 In Federalist No. 42, James Madison wrote: "These articles [of confederation] contain no provision for the case of offenses against the law of nations; and consequently leave it in the power of any indiscreet member to embroil the Confederacy with foreign nations."
 It is perhaps the De Longchamps case that helped to engender this fear, and it was the Law of Nations Clause that was to assuage it.

+Although the De Longchamps affair was ultimately a failure for the people and citizenship laws, it did allow the American government to improve.
+The deficiencies in the government constituted by the Articles of Confederation were brought to light with the Marbois affair.
+The central government lacked judicial and executive departments and lacked the resources to deal with this situation.
+This case highlights the fact that more judicial and executive power was needed in America, this case also predates the Supreme Court.
+The case highlighting these deficiencies may have contributed to a Supreme Court being formed, along with adding more power for these appointed judges.
+This will lay the foundation for the court system that Americans still know today.
+This also means that this was handled in a domestic court.
+A single state like Pennsylvania was not exactly equipped to handle an international law case.